torvalds/linux/Documentation/media/dvb-drivers/avermedia.rst

 The  Digital  Broadcasting  Australia  website has a Reception locatortool which provides information on transponder channels and  frequencies.
-My  local  transmitter  happens to be Mount Dandenong.
+My  local  transmitter  happens to be Mount Dandeyesng.

-The frequencies broadcast by Mount Dandenong are:
+The frequencies broadcast by Mount Dandeyesng are:

 Table 1.
-Transponder Frequencies Mount Dandenong, Vic, Aus.
+Transponder Frequencies Mount Dandeyesng, Vic, Aus.
 Broadcaster Channel Frequency
 ABC         VHF 12  226.5 MHz
 TEN         VHF 11  219.5 MHz